Seix Core Bond Wrap

 Industry start date: 1986

-Perry Troisi is a managing director and head of investment grade at Seix Investment Advisors, an investment management affiliate of Virtus Investment Partners, where he focuses on corporate, government-related and securitized (residential mortgage-backed, commercial mortgage-backed, and asset-backed securities) asset classes.
-Mr. Troisi is responsible for strategic oversight of the firm’s investment grade bond portfolio management activities and is the senior portfolio manager of all investment grade (taxable) portfolios.
-He is a member of the Seix Investment Policy Group.
+Perry Troisi is a managing director and head of investment grade at Seix Investment Advisors, an affiliated manager of Virtus Investment Partners, where he focuses on corporate, government-related and securitized (residential mortgage-backed, commercial mortgage-backed, and asset-backed securities) asset classes.
+Mr. Troisi is responsible for strategic oversight of Seix’s investment grade bond portfolio management activities and is the senior portfolio manager of all investment grade (taxable) portfolios.
+He is also a member of the Seix Investment Policy Group.

 Before joining Seix in 1999, Mr. Troisi was a portfolio manager at GRE Insurance Group, where he was responsible for all North American fixed income assets within the group.
 Prior to that, he was a portfolio manager and analyst at Home Insurance Company, focused primarily on mortgage-backed securities.
 Mr. Troisi began his career as an account analyst at Goldman, Sachs & Company.